 CELTA is an ideal course for people applying for a teaching job abroad.
 Many highly paid teacher trainer and academic coordinator jobs in Pakistan demand a CELTA.
 Recent graduates, people changing career, and teachers who want a formal English language teaching qualification and want to pursue a higher level qualification like Delta may apply.

 Step 1: Submit your application by filling out the ICD application form.
 The application form includes a personal statement of 150-250 words.
 Please note that any plagiarism detected in the personal statement may result in the rejection of the application.

-Step 2: Pay the Admission Processing Fee of £25 (Non-refundable).
+Step 2: Pay the Admission Processing Fee (Non-refundable).

 Step 3: Short-listed applicants appear in the admission test.
 This can be online.
 The following students will be exempted from the admission test, going directly to Stage 4: Students with a valid IELTS score of 7.5 bands or above Students with a valid TOEFL score of 102 or above (Also offered at ICD centres) Students with a C1 level in Cambridge English Advanced exam (Also offered at ICD centres) Students with a valid 73 score of Pearson Test of English Academic or above

 Step 4: Submit the pre-interviewtask by the allocated deadline.
 (Provided to the applicants who successfully clear Step 3 via email).

 Step 5: Shortlisted applicants are invited for an interview.